-One of the greatest strengths of ASDEA is the mutual collaboration between the project and facilities rehabilitation department and the research department.
-Our projects benefit thanks to the research carried out by members of ASDEA, as research topics often stem from actual needs identified in the design and rehabilitation of structures.
+At ASDEA, one of our biggest strengths is the mutual collaboration between our design, rehabilitation, and research departments.
+Our projects benefit from the research carried out by our team members, as research topics often stem from actual needs identified while designing and rehabilitating structures.

-The members of ASDEA have research experience in institutions and national and international laboratories, which gives us a solid foundation of experience in various fields, including:
+ASDEA’s team members have national and international research experience at laboratories and institutions, which gives us a solid foundation of experience in a variety of fields, including:

-Since its opening, ASDEA has collaborated with other research institutions to carry out research in seismic engineering, in particular in the selection of seismic recordings aimed at analyzing the nonlinear dynamics of structures, the direction of motion and the dynamic behavior of structures in function of their damage
+Since its opening, ASDEA has collaborated with other research institutions to research seismic engineering topics, particularly regarding the selection of seismic recordings aimed at analyzing the nonlinear dynamics of structures, the direction of motion, and the dynamic behavior of structures according to their damage.

 The members of ASDEA have carried out numerous studies relating to the behavior of masonry structures.
-The most relevant research is that on numerical modeling using equivalent frame, macro-modeling, micro-modeling and analysis of multi-scale homogenization.
+The most relevant research is on numerical modeling using equivalent frame, macro-modeling, micro-modeling, and the analysis of multi-scale homogenization.

-The research carried out by ASDEA on composite materials is constantly developing and evolving in relation to the ongoing needs identified in the field of rehabilitation of existing structures.
-One of the first studies done on composite materials is similar to the performance analysis of elements in reinforced concrete fiber-composite materials, stochastic analysis of fiber-composite laminates and the analysis of the structural behavior of glass fiber tubes filled with concrete.
+The research carried out by ASDEA on composite materials is constantly developing and evolving in relation to ongoing needs identified while rehabilitating existing structures.
+Some of our early research topics in the field included: the performance analysis of elements in reinforced concrete fiber-composite materials, stochastic analysis of fiber-composite laminates, and the analysis of the structural behavior of glass fiber tubes filled with concrete.

-Research carried out by members of ASDEA on reinforced concrete is applied to various fields including: analysis of constitutive materials and their application to ad-hoc software, a comparison of experimental tests with numerical models, the study of micro-models aimed at understanding the interaction between concrete and steel, and the study of elements characterized by small imperfections and/or discontinuity with the theories of production mechanics.
+The research conducted by our team on reinforced concrete has been applied in different sectors.
+For example, it has been applied to the analysis of constitutive materials and their application to ad-hoc software, in a comparison of experimental tests with numerical models, in a study of micro-models aimed at understanding the interaction between concrete and steel, and in a study of elements characterized by small imperfections and/or discontinuity with the theories of production mechanics.

-DEVELOPMENT OF FINITE ELEMENTS, NON-LINEAR DYNAMIC AND STATIC ANALYSIS
+DEVELOPMENT OF FINITE ELEMENTS AND DYNAMIC AND STATIC NON-LINEAR ANALYSIS

 Soil-structure interaction plays an important role in the field of earthquake engineering, although it is often overlooked at the design level.
-In collaboration with other companies, the members of ASDEA have developed extensive research both on the propagation of seismic waves in the ground and how they interact with the structure, as well as seismic amplification due to the topography and stratigraphy of the soil.
+In collaboration with other companies, ASDEA has developed extensive research, both on the propagation of seismic waves in the ground and how they interact with the structure, and on seismic amplification due to the topography and stratigraphy of the soil.